Salem, New England

 Boasting a combination of both original features and modern amenities, each of the 11 guestrooms and suites at The Merchant has its own distinct character.
 All are colorful and chic with plush furnishings and stylish fabrics accenting 18th century wooden panelling and traditional fireplaces.
 All rooms come with complimentary WiFi, iPod docking stations, smart TVs with Apple TV, Individually controlled AC and heating, iPad stocked with local information and heated bathroom floors.

-The guest lounge provides the perfect space to hang out with comfortable chairs, a cozy fireplace and a bar; alternatively make the most of the outside deck.
+The guest lounge provides the perfect space to hang out with comfortable chairs, a cosy fireplace and a bar; alternatively make the most of the outside deck.
 Free offsite parking is available for all guests.

 Salem is home to a number of fascinating museums, most notable of which are the Witch Museum, showcasing scenes and re enactments of the Witch Trials, and the Peabody Essex Museum hosting diverse collections of contemporary and historical international art.
 The House of the Seven Gables is also well worth a visit as the oldest surviving 17th century wooden mansion in New England.
 A number of beaches lie a short drive away from The Merchant and the harbor is just a 5-minute walk away providing a gateway to the New England coastline where you can cruise past lighthouses and other historic houses.